 Surprising Language Facts Of Korean:

-Some of the interesting facts that sound surprising for many of you, are:
+Some of the interesting facts that sound surprising to many of you are:

-– Korean is an SOV language, which means that the verb is always the last element.
+– Korean is an SOV language, meaning the verb is always the last element.

 – There are two distinct counting methods.